-Research indicates that stress on caregivers is lowered, and mood is improved, on days when dementia patients attend adult social daycare programs.
+Research indicates that stress on caregivers is lowered, and mood is improved, on days when dementia patients attend adult day care programs.

 Alzheimer's Reading Room